aharris/sass-flex-grid/README.md

 ### Prefixing

-YOu can add a prefix to all classes:
+You can add a prefix to all classes:

 ```
 $grid-prefix: 'namespace-';